nllarson/ojug-groovy-intro/README.md

 # Omaha Java User Group - Intro To Groovy

 # Slide Deck
-Then, to start up the local server, run `npm start`
+Start up the local server, run `npm start`

 Open a browser and hit http://localhost:3000, and you are ready to roll